 California Oregon Medical Education & Training Collaborative for Underserved Communities

-Our vision is to strengthen the medical workforce and reduce health disparities among urban, rural, and tribal communities by leveraging a powerful regional coalition.
+Our vision is to strengthen the medical workforce and reduce health disparities among urban, rural, and tribal communities by leveraging a powerful regional coalition to strengthen medical education and training.

 What is COMET?